peerlibrary/meteor-blaze-components/README.md

 ```

 Extend this method and return mixins for the component.
 Mixins can be components themselves, or just classes or
 objects resembling them.
-None method is required for them, but methods will be called on them by Blaze
+No method is required for them, but methods will be called on them by Blaze
 Components if they do exist.

 The `mixins` method should return an array of registered component names, mixin classes, or mixin instances.